 Myth 6: People with disabilities are more comfortable with "their own kind."

 Fact: In the past, grouping people with disabilities in separate schools and institutions reinforced this misconception.
-Today, many people with disabilities take advantage of new opportunities to join mainstream society.
+Today, people with disabilities are in mainstream society.

 Myth 7: Non-disabled people are obligated to "take care of" people with disabilities.